Debt Consolidation Programs: How They Work and Best Options for 2026

 For-profit debt consolidation companies operate similarly to nonprofits but function as businesses seeking to generate profits.
 While some legitimate for-profit companies exist, this sector requires extra scrutiny due to higher fees and less regulated pricing structures.

 These programs typically charge higher fees than their nonprofit counterparts, often including enrollment fees, monthly service charges, and sometimes percentage-based fees on your total debt amount.
-The lack of standardized fee caps means costs can vary significantly between companies, and some may employ aggressive sales tactics or make unrealistic promises about results.
+Settlement companies typically charge 15% to 25% of the enrolled debt, and aggressive sales tactics or unrealistic promises about results are common red flags.

 For-Profit Program Warning